pree-dew/go-otel-cookbook/README.md

   ![otel-direct-remote-write-via-collector](images/otel-direct-remote-write-via-collector.png)

-- Use when you want to:

-  - Push to a backend that supports integration with an agent (e.g. vmagent), but may not necessarily be speaking the OTel protocol.

-- Do not use when:
-  - Your setup does not have an existing agent the OTel collector can write to.

 - Pros:
+  - This setup can push to a backend that supports integration with an agent (e.g. vmagent), but may not necessarily be speaking the OTel protocol.
   - Has an advantage over the previous flow - the application can delegate parts of the resiliency logic to the collector.
   - User can do intermediate processing via the `processor` section.